karol-dubas/MultithreadingCSharp/README.md

 public Task Method() // no async
 {
     return Task.CompletedTask;
-    // Everything completed successfuly, with no method signature change }
+    // Everything completed successfully, with no method signature change }

 // Async implementation would be awaited